eisinsight/Storytelling-Format/README.md

 ## 📬 Feedback & Collaboration

 Feel free to fork, adapt, or contribute improvements.
-For collaboration or portfolio inquiries, reach out via GitHub or LinkedIn.
+For collaboration or portfolio inquiries, reach out via GitHub or Email.

----